Your Guide to Migraine Headaches

 Can Migraines Be Prevented?

-Women who often get migraines around their menstrual period can take preventive therapy when they know their period is coming.
+Women who often get migraines around their periods can take preventive medicines when they know it’s that time of the month.

-Migraine sufferers also seem to have fewer attacks when they eat on a regular schedule and get adequate rest.
-Regular exercise -- in moderation -- can also help prevent migraines.
+People also seem to have fewer migraines when they eat on a regular schedule and get enough rest.
+Regular exercise -- in moderation -- can also help prevent them.

 When lifestyle changes aren't enough, you have other options.
 Preventive medications can make your headaches less severe and happen less often when you take them on a regular basis.